thinkst/canarytokens-docker/README.md

 * We distribute two .env files that will be used for configuration, namely  ```switchboard.env.dist``` and ```frontend.env.dist```.
 You'll need to copy/rename them to ```switchboard.env``` and  ```frontend.env``` respectively (this ensures that your configuration doesn't get blown away if you pull changes).
 Once that is done, you can edit them:

-1) Set the `CANARY_PUBLIC_IP` in both configurations to the same public IP used for the external public IP for switchboard which handles the Canarytoken triggers.

-2) Set the values for `CANARY_DOMAINS` in ```frontend.env```.
-These must be domains you own because you will need to add an A record to each `CANARY_DOMAINS` specified pointing the domain towards your docker's public IP.

-3) [NOTE: This step is only necessary if you want to use PDF tokens] Set the values for `CANARY_NXDOMAINS` in ```frontend.env```.
-These must be domains you own because you will need to add an NS record to each `CANARY_NXDOMAINS` specified pointing the domain towards your previously specified `CANARY_DOMAINS`.

-4) Uncomment 'CANARY_PUBLIC_DOMAIN' in ```switchboard.env``` and set it to one of the domains defined for `CANARY_DOMAINS` in ```frontend.env```(if you do not uncomment and set it, the Public IP will be used).
+1) Please go through both your newly created configuration files, `switchboard.env` and `frontend.env`, and fill in the `Required Settings` section.
+The `Optional Settings` are not required to work and have sane defaults so don't change them if you don't need to.

-5) Next decide on which email provider you want to use to send alerts.
-If you are using Mailgun to send emails, uncomment `CANARY_MAILGUN_DOMAIN_NAME` and `CANARY_MAILGUN_API_KEY` from ```switchboard.env``` and set the values.
-If you are using Mandrill or Sendgrid instead, uncomment the appropriate API key setting and set it.
-If using Mailgun's European infrastructure for your Canarytokens Server, you will need to add `CANARY_MAILGUN_BASE_URL=https://api.eu.mailgun.net` to your `switchboard.env`.
+2) Next decide on which email provider you want to use to send alerts.
+You will have to decide between `mailgun`, `SMTP` and `sendgrid`.
+The relevant required details can be found in the relevant `.env` file.

-6) Generate a single unique WireGuard key seed to set as `CANARY_WG_PRIVATE_KEY_SEED` in both `switchboard.env` and `frontend.env` with the command:
+3) Generate a single unique WireGuard key seed to set as `CANARY_WG_PRIVATE_KEY_SEED` in both `switchboard.env` and `frontend.env` with the command:

 ```
 dd bs=32 count=1 if=/dev/urandom 2>/dev/null | base64